pdxiv/LuaScott/Adventure Editor Manual.md

 `glowing *FIRESTONE*`

 Because this object does not begin with an asterisk it is not recognized as a treasure.
-Also, it can not be picked up since it has no name between slashes.
+Also, it cannot be picked up since it has no name between slashes.
 The action that cools the firestone exchanges the locations of these two objects.